31 Refreshing Gin Cocktails for an Elegant 2024

 9. French Blonde

 One of the more modern gin cocktails to gain popularity, the French Blonde is elegant and minimalistic.
 Lillet Blanc combines with gin, fresh-squeezed grapefruit juice, elderflower liqueur and lemon bitters for a floral sipper that’s light and refreshing.
 Thanks to its subtle golden hue, no garnish is necessary when served in a nice martini glass or coupe.
-To learn more about this modern drink and how to make it, check out mixology classes in Washington, D.C. or mixology classes in New Jersey
+To learn more about this modern drink and how to make it, check out mixology classes in Washington, D.C. or mixology classes in New Jersey.

 10. Southside

 Simple and classic gin cocktails that are reminiscent of the mojito, the Southside combines gin with lemon, lime and mint with a little simple syrup for balance.
 To create an even more refreshing version, add soda water for a Southside Fizz.
 It looks extra fancy served in a martini glass.
-It is quite similar to the Mint Julep, one of the best bourbon cocktails
+It is quite similar to the Mint Julep, one of the best bourbon cocktails or even mezcal cocktails.

 11. Sloe Gin Fizz